 We all have a special place in our hearts for our pooches.
-However, most dog owners would tell you their daily droppings aren’t the most fun thing to deal with.
-In fact, picking up Fido’s mess is a top annoyance for many Americans.
-But picking up dog poop is an essential part of keeping both your lawn and yourself healthy.
-Learn more of the truth about your dog’s droppings and the effect on your lawn with these common myths:
+However, most dog owners will tell you that bathroom breaks are the least exciting aspect of pet parenting.
+Despite the inconvenience, picking up dog poop is an essential part of keeping your lawn clean and you and your pet healthy.

 Myth #1: It’s Just Poop, It Can’t Make Me Sick

-Truth: Dog waste contains millions of bacteria that could lead to some severe health problems.
-Allowing dog poop to stay on your lawn creates a higher risk of getting sick.
-Dogs and other animals (including yourself!) could step in the poop and transit tiny particles to other areas of the home.
-Carpets, furniture, and other spots where your dog walks can contain harmful bacteria.
+Truth: Dog waste contains millions of bacteria that can lead to severe health problems.
+Allowing dog poop to remain on your lawn creates a higher risk of getting an infection.
+Dogs and other animals (including yourself) could step in the poop, and transmit tiny particles to other areas of your home, including carpets and furniture.
 Common problems associated with dog feces include intestinal issues, diarrhea, and kidney disorders.

-Dog poop can also pose problems for your dog and other pets.
-Roundworms and tapeworms are often found in dog poop which can spread to other animals.
-This intestinal issue can make your pets and you sick.
+Dog poop can also pose problems for your other pets.
+Roundworms and tapeworms are often found in dog poop, which can spread to other animals and cause illness and infection.

 Myth #2: Dog Waste Fertilizes My Lawn

-Truth: While you may see more growth in certain areas of the lawn where your dog likes to relieve himself, dog poop does more damage than good.
+Truth: While you may see more growth in certain areas of the lawn where your dog likes to relieve themselves, dog poop does more damage than good.
 Dog urine is high in nitrogen and can cause dead patches of grass.
-Dog poop also creates an unsightly “landmine” situation where you and your family can’t enjoy the lawn that you’ve worked so hard to maintain.
+Dog poop also creates an unsightly “landmine” situation, which makes it hard to enjoy the lawn you’ve tried so hard to maintain.

 Myth #3: Heartworm Spreads Through Dog Poop